Contributing to Practicalliλ︎

 Please keep pull requests small and focused, as they are much quicker to review and easier to accept.
 Ideally PR's should be for a specific page or at most a section.

-A PR with a list of changes across different sections will not be merged, it will be reviewed eventually though.
+A PR with a list of changes across different sections will be closed without merging as these take considerable time to review.

 Thank you to everyone that has contributedλ︎